karmatha-nl/karmatha-nl.github.io/index.md

     about: |
       Hi I'm Wouter and I can help you with *innovative solutions* in *interactive software products*.
 I enjoy crafting maintainable, elegant, well-documented code for any type of front-end project.
 I like to collaborate in (small) teams because I truly believe the synergistic effect brings out the best in any situation, but I can also work very effectively on my own.

-      My experience is listed [here](#skills) but I am constantly keeping up with new developments and eager to learn now things.
+      My experience is listed [here](#skills) but I am constantly keeping up with new developments and eager to learn and apply new things.
 I am especially especially passionate about *Virtual Reality*, *games*, and any type of *new technology* .
 I am available for freelance work, so [get in touch](#contact).

 #      Hi I'm Wouter and I do computer stuff.
 #      More specifically I write concise, well-documented
     trademark: All logos, trademarks and registered trademarks are the property of their respective owners.
     skills_title: Skills and experience
+    letstalk: Are you looking for a developer for your project?
+Have an idea for a game, a VR experience, web app or something else altogether?
+Let's talk.
+I’m available for hire on a freelance or contract basis.
     contact_name: "name:"
     contact_email: "email:"
     contact_question: "your question:"
+    thanks: "Thank you!
+I will contact you as soon as possible."

   nl:
     select_lang: Selecteer Nederlandse taal